 - Identify where they hang out online the most.
 Say for relaxation?
 Or to get more information?
 Do they like to read blogs more than watch videos?
 If yes, you are probably wasting your time making those awesome Youtube videos.

 Established businesses with thousands of existing customers or those operating out of well-known niches can see their ideal customers more clearly.
-Regardless, once you start focusing on getting your target audience right, you will get there eventually.
+Regardless, once you start focusing on getting your target market right, you will get a precise customer base eventually.

 Using the Right Tool to Nail Down Potential Customers